Tajiks: Tajikistan

 Tajiks make up around 84.3% of the population of Tajikistan.
-This number includes speakers of the Pamiri languages, including Wakhi and Shughni, and the Yaghnobi people who in the past were considered by the government of the Soviet Union nationalities separate from the Tajiks.
-In the 1926 and 1937 Soviet censuses, the Yaghnobis and Pamiri language speakers were counted as separate nationalities.
+This number includes speakers of the Pamiri languages, including Wakhi and Shughni, as well as the Yaghnobi people, who in the past were considered by the Soviet government to be separate nationalities from the Tajiks.
+In the 1926 and 1937 Soviet censuses, the Yaghnobis and Pamiri-language speakers were counted as distinct nationalities.
 After 1937, these groups were required to register as Tajiks.

 Afghanistan

 Burhanuddin Rabbani served as President of Afghanistan from 1992 to 1996, and again in 2001.

-Ahmad Shah Massoud was a powerful military leader in Afghanistan.
-He is shown here wearing a pakol hat, during his time as a mujahid.

 Despite sharing the same name, Tajiks do not refer to the same group of people in Afghanistan and Tajikistan.
-In Afghanistan, a "Tajik" is typically defined as any primarily Dari-speaking Sunni Muslim who refer to themselves by the region, province, city, town, or village that they are from, such as Badakhshi, Baghlani, Mazari, Panjsheri, Kabuli, Herati, Kohistani, etc. Although in the past, some non-Pashto speaking tribes were identified as Tajik, for example, the Furmuli.
+In Afghanistan, a 'Tajik' is typically defined as any primarily Dari-speaking Sunni Muslim who refers to themselves by the region, province, city, town, or village from which they originate, such as Badakhshi, Baghlani, Mazari, Panjsheri, Kabuli, Herati, Kohistani, and others.
+Although in the past some non-Pashto-speaking tribes were identified as Tajik—for example, the Furmuli.
 By this definition, according to the World Factbook, Tajiks make up about 25–27% of Afghanistan's population, but according to other sources, they form 37–39% of the population.
-Other sources however, for example the Encyclopædia Britannica, state that they constitute about 12–20% of the population, which is mostly excluding Persianized ethnic groups like some Pashtuns, Uzbeks, Qizilbash, Aimaqs etc. who, especially in large urban areas like Kabul or Herat, assimilated into the respective local culture.
-Tajiks (or Farsiwans respectively) are predominant in four of the largest cities in Afghanistan (Kabul, Mazar-e Sharif, Herat, and Ghazni) and make up the qualified majority in the northern and western provinces of Badakhshan, Panjshir and Balkh, while making up significant portions of the population in Takhar, Kabul, Parwan, Kapisa, Baghlan, Badghis and Herat.
-Despite not being Tajik, the westernmost Indo-Aryan Pashayi people of northeastern Afghanistan have deliberately been listed as Tajik by census takers and government agents.
-However, this is probably because Pashayi-speaking Nizari Isma’ilis refer to themselves as Tajik.
+Other sources, however—for example, the Encyclopædia Britannica—previously stated that they constituted about 12–20% of the population before the War in Afghanistan from 2001 to 2021, which mostly excludes Persianised ethnic groups such as some Pashtuns, Uzbeks, Qizilbash, and Aimaqs, who, especially in large urban areas like Kabul and Herat, have assimilated into the respective local culture.
+Tajiks (or Farsiwans, respectively) are predominant in four of the largest cities in Afghanistan—Kabul, Mazar-e Sharif, Herat, and Ghazni—and constitute a qualified majority in the northern and western provinces of Badakhshan, Panjshir, and Balkh, while making up significant portions of the population in Takhar, Kabul, Parwan, Kapisa, Baghlan, Badghis, and Herat.
+Despite not being Tajik, the westernmost Indo-Aryan Pashayi people of north-eastern Afghanistan have deliberately been listed as Tajik by census takers and government agents.
+This is probably because Pashayi-speaking Nizari Isma'ilis refer to themselves as Tajik.